bayesimpact/encompass/frontend/README.md

 Then, open [localhost:8081](http://localhost:8081) in your browser.

-## Codegen API typings
+## Codegen API typings and Service Areas

-When the shape of an API endpoint changes:
+When the shape of an API endpoint changes, or when available service areas change:

 1. Update the endpoint's JSON-Schema in [shared/api-spec](../shared/api-spec)
-2. Reenerate TypeScript typings from the JSON-Schemas with `yarn codegen`
+2. Regenerate code with `yarn codegen`

 ## Tests